 Figure 4-5.
-Five Year Averages of Groundwater Elevations at Coastal Monitoring Wells in Tu and Purisima AA and A Units
+Five Year Averages of Groundwater Elevations at Coastal Monitoring Wells in Tu and Purisima AA and A Units (includes in-lieu recharge from Group 2 projects)

-Water transfer/In Lieu projects can be implemented when SCWD has available surface water to provide to Soquel Creek Water District.
-When available, water would come from SCWD's surface water sources outside the Basin, treated at the Graham Hill Water Treatment Plant, and delivered to the SqCWD via existing infrastructure and the O'Neill Ranch intertie.
-Because of San Lorenzo surface water place of use restrictions, the volume of water available in the could be limited until place of use issues with the San Lorenzo River water rights are resolved.
+Water Transfers/In Lieu Groundwater Recharge projects can be implemented when SCWD has available excess surface water to provide to SqCWD.
+When available, water would come from SCWD's surface water sources and treated at the Graham Hill Water Treatment Plant, then delivered to the SqCWD via existing infrastructure at the O'Neill Ranch intertie.
+Excess surface water transferred by SCWD to SqCWD is treated at SCWD's Graham Hill Water Treatment Plant to meet both primary and secondary federal and state drinking water standards.
+Treated water delivered to customers is sampled by SqCWD, as required by the State Water Resource Control Board (SWRCB) regulators and tested to ensure the water delivered to its customers meets safe drinking water standards, these water quality sampling results will be reported monthly to SWRCB.
+If any water quality samples fail to meet safe drinking water standards, then notification of customers will be directed by the SWRCB staff.

+Because of San Lorenzo surface water place of use restrictions, the volume of water available could be limited until place of use issues with the San Lorenzo River water rights are resolved.
 Volumes of water in the range of 300 to 500 acre feet per year (≈100 to 165 million gallons per year) are consistently available from the City's North Coast Sources.
 Larger volumes may be available in some years, but likely require use of water from San Lorenzo River sources.
-Analysis by the SCWD shows that there is insufficient water available via Water Transfers to meet SCWD's drought supply requirements.
-This is because the amount of wet season demand generated by Soquel Creek Water customers that would be offset by In-Lieu water transfers from the SCWD to the SqCWD isn't large enough to accumulate the volume of water SCWD needs to store for its drought supply.
-In addition, MGA groundwater modeling shows that In-Lieu water transfers alone do not result in achieving Basin sustainability.
+Analysis by SCWD shows that there is insufficient water available via Water Transfers to meet SCWD's drought supply requirements.
+In addition, Water transfers are constrained by both, the availability of water in the SCWD system and the demands of SqCWD's customers.
+There is no evidence to date that indicates an In Lieu Groundwater Recharge project by itself would achieve Basin sustainability.

 California state law gives water districts the authority to take actions necessary to supply sufficient water for present or future beneficial use.
 Land use jurisdictions have police powers to develop similar programs.
 The Sustainable Groundwater Management Act of 2014 grants MGA legal authority to pass regulations necessary to achieve sustainability.
 San Lorenzo River water rights are restricted to place of use areas within SCWD water service areas.
-The City is applying to the State Board to expand the places of use for its San Lorenzo River water rights to allow for the expansion of the In Lieu Recharge project.
+The City is applying to the State Water Board to expand the places of use for its San Lorenzo River water rights to allow for the expansion of the In Lieu Groundwater Recharge project.